anamba/public_suffix.cr/README.md

 A "public suffix" is one under which Internet users can directly register names.
 Some examples of public suffixes are ".com", ".co.uk" and "pvt.k12.wy.us".
 The Public Suffix List is a list of all known public suffixes.

-## Why the Public Suffix List is better than any available Regular Expression parser?
+## Why the Public Suffix List is better than any available Regular Expression parser

 Previously, browsers used an algorithm which basically only denied setting wide-ranging cookies for top-level domains with no dots (e.g. com or org).
 However, this did not work for top-level domains where only third-level registrations are allowed (e.g. co.uk).
 In these cases, websites could set a cookie for co.uk which will be passed onto every website registered under co.uk.